WTJEE/mongo-configs/.github/wiki/Creating-Configs.md

 ﻿# Creating Configs

 Model your configuration data as plain Java classes.
 MongoConfigs serialises them with Jackson, stores them in MongoDB, and keeps defaults in sync.
+When running on Paper with the official plugin, grab the `ConfigManager` from `MongoConfigsAPI`; it is already configured using `config.yml`.

 ## Define a config class